Barnwell: The NFL's 50 most intriguing people, and why each matters

 26. Alex Smith, QB, Washington

 Smith has spent the past seven years in the protective cocoon of quarterback gurus Jim Harbaugh and Andy Reid, and the list of quarterbacks who have faded after parting ways with their coach is considerable.
-Colin Kaepernick, Kevin Kolb, Donovan McNabb, and Michael Vick all regressed after their spell under Harbaugh and Reid, and while you might argue that they were hit by either injuries or the aging curve, Smith is 34.
+Colin Kaepernick, Kevin Kolb, Donovan McNabb and Michael Vick all regressed after their spell under Harbaugh and Reid, and while you might argue that they were hit by either injuries or the aging curve, Smith is 34.

 The best argument against Smith following in their footsteps is the 2017 season in which Smith leveled up and finally added to his ability to avoid takeaways by making plays downfield.
 In Washington, Smith will have his underneath weapons in slot receiver Jamison Crowder and halfback Chris Thompson, but his ability to make something out of former first-round pick Josh Doctson and expensive free agent Paul Richardson downfield might be the difference between Smith living up to expectations as Kirk Cousins' replacement.

 Jay Gruden also has a lot riding on Smith.
 It has been two years since Washington made the playoffs, and no coach has gone three years without making the playoffs under Daniel Snyder while managing to keep their job for a fourth year.
-Kirk Cousins broke out under Gruden, but it's fair to say that a good amount of the credit for that breakout is going to Sean McVay.
+Cousins broke out under Gruden, but it's fair to say that a good amount of the credit for that breakout is going to Sean McVay.
 Andy Dalton's standout season didn't come until 2015, two years after Gruden left Cincinnati.
 If Smith suddenly declines under his new coach, Gruden might be the one taking both the blame and the fall.

 Group IV: The Rehabilitation Stories